 Johnson’s nonconventional story began almost six years ago, after he graduated from U-M. In 2008, after playing for the Blue Jackets just over a year, Johnson parted ways with his agent Pat Brisson, who represents some of the NHL’s greatest stars, including Sidney Crosby and Patrick Kane.
 With little knowledge of the financial world, Johnson turned to his parents for help.
 He entrusted them to manage and control his finances, assuming that they would be responsible with his earnings.
 Simply put, they were not.

 In 2011—after Johnson received a 7 year, $30.5 million dollar contract—the NHL star signed a power of attorney granting Tina Johnson complete legal control over his assets.
 From there, the chaos began.
-Mrs. Johnson started taking out a series of high-interest loans—as many as 18—from multiple non-conventional lenders in a process known as “monetizing”.
+Mrs. Johnson started taking out a series of high-interest loans—as many as 18—from multiple non-conventional lenders offering the best loans for fair credit in a process known as “monetizing”.
 Each loan ended in default, baffling both lawyers and Johnson himself.
 Additionally, Johnson has stated in court that his parents bought their current house—an $800,000 property on Manhattan Beach—as well as multiple cars and plane tickets with his money.
 To add insult to injury, Johnson was kept completely in the dark as to how his money was being managed.
 When Johnson would question his parents about his finances, they would simply reply “just worry about playing hockey.”

 Since each loan was in Johnson’s name, lending agencies have sued the star at least three times prior to today, demanding upwards of $6 million dollars in restitution.
 Even more damaging, is the fact that recent court findings have discovered that around $15 million dollars or more have been borrowed by Mrs. Johnson in total.